Spring is a time when we are called to clean up the old and make room for the new.

 How will you heed the call?

-If you’ve felt lately that you’re overwhelmed, your to-do list is getting longer instead of shorter, and you can’t imagine getting a handle on clutter, I’m going to show you the steps I’ve taken that can help you with that.
+If you’ve felt lately that you’re overwhelmed, your to-do list for clean-up is getting longer instead of shorter, and you find yourself wondering how to declutter fast, I’m going to show you the steps I’ve taken that can help you with that.

-Keeping it clean, but not super-clean.
+I start with setting expectations.
+Identifying what works for me.
+I keep it clean, not super-clean.
 I fail to keep a Good Housekeeping-worthy, neat-as-a-pin house.
-My own mother liked to remind me that as a child, I would leave clean clothes slung over a desk chair in my room (also, I would wash everything but the pots after dinner but that’s another story.
+My own mother liked to remind me that as a child, I would leave clean clothes slung over a desk chair in my room (also, I would wash everything except the pots after dinner but that’s another story.
 Sorry, mom.)

 I believe that not having the super-neat gene (it skipped a generation) is good for my marriage.
 For one thing, my husband grows orchids.
 Over one hundred of them take up indoor residency during winter months.
 Orchids and the bark they grow in are a messy business and pieces of bark turn up in unlikely places.
-I place a high value around cleanliness, and am grateful to delegate it to someone who enjoys cleaning and is much better at it than I am.
+I place a high value around cleanliness, but I place a higher value around positive communication with my husband.
+So I don’t make a big deal of it when orchids are inside by necessity and will ask him to do a clean sweep when it starts to feel like too much mess.
+I am also grateful to delegate some of the cleaning to someone who is better at it than I am.

-I am in the business of decluttering minds and easing hearts, guiding clients from messy thoughts to clear and conscious action.
+I am in the business of decluttering minds and easing hearts, guiding coaching clients from messy distraction to clarity and conscious action.
 So it may come as a surprise that sometimes I have my own challenges related to letting go of what’s no longer needed.
-Because I know that many of you can relate, I ‘m sharing some simple yet powerful tips to clear the space that surrounds you.
+Because I know that many of you can relate, I’m sharing some simple yet powerful tips to clear the space that surrounds you.